jefkine/zeta-learn/README.rst

 Features
 --------
  - Keras like Sequential API for building models.
- - Built on NumPy and Matplotlib.
+ - Built on Numpy and Matplotlib.
  - Examples folder with readily implemented machine learning models.